BitBoxSwiss/bitbox-base/docs/os/security.md

 * **Disabled USB**: to prevent tampering with a USB keyboard, the USB ports are configured to ignore USB-HID by default.

-This list of security controls is non-exaustive and meant to grow over time.
+This list of security controls is non-exhaustive and meant to grow over time.
 Please let us know by opening a [GitHub issue](https://github.com/digitalbitbox/bitbox-base/issues) if you think we are missing a critical security feature!